BAGHDAD .- The Ruya Foundation

-announced further details for the National Pavilion of Iraq at the 57th Venice Biennale in May 2017.
-The exhibition, Archaic, will show the work of eight Modern and contemporary Iraqi artists in dialogue with 40 ancient Iraqi artefacts drawn from the Iraq Museum and spanning six millennia, from the Neolithic Age to the Neo-Babylonian Period.
-Most of these objects have never left Iraq, excluding a few that were recently recovered after the 2003 lootings of the Museum.
-The exhibition will also be accompanied by a new commission by internationally acclaimed Belgian-born artist Francis Alÿs on the subject of war and the artist.
-Archaic will be the third occasion on which the Ruya Foundation has commissioned the National Pavilion of Iraq at Venice.
+announced the participating artists for the National Pavilion of Iraq at the 57th Venice Biennale in May 2017.
+The exhibition, Archaic, will display the work of eight Modern and contemporary Iraqi artists in dialogue with ancient Iraqi artefacts.
+It will also include a new commission by internationally acclaimed Belgian-born artist Francis Alÿs on the subject of war and the artist.

 The exhibition will be curated by Tamara Chalabi, Chair and Co-Founder of the Ruya Foundation, and Paolo Colombo, Art Adviser at the Istanbul Museum of Modern Art.
 It will interrogate the notion of the archaic, which has a dual meaning whereby it can simultaneously refer to an ancient cultural heritage and a fragile contemporary political entity.
 The exhibition will draw out this duality and explore the opportunities and restrictions presented to artists in Iraq by the countrys momentous ancient inheritance.